Guardianship and Elder Financial Exploitation Investigations: A Forensic Accounting Playbook

 Quick Answer

 Combating guardianship fraud in Florida requires a forensic CPA to analyze guardian accountings under Fla.
 Stat.
 Chapter 744 for breach of fiduciary duty, self-dealing, unauthorized expenditures, missing assets, undisclosed digital holdings (Bitcoin, Ethereum, Venmo, Cash App), and improper compensation.
 The forensic CPA reconstructs the ward’s estate from bank statements, brokerage records, real-estate documents, and tax returns; compares actual disbursements to court-approved budgets; identifies dissipation; and prepares Daubert-defensible reports (Florida adopted Daubert 2013 replacing Frye) admissible in Florida probate division, circuit court, and appellate review.
 Reports support removal motions, surcharge actions, and criminal referrals to state attorneys.
-Joey Friedman CPA PA, ABV-credentialed since 2008 and serving Hollywood FL and statewide, supports guardianship engagements ranging $5,000-$75,000+.
+Joey Friedman CPA PA, ABV-credentialed since 2008 and serving Pembroke Pines, Hollywood and statewide, supports guardianship engagements.

 business man financial inspector secretary making report calculating checking balance internal revenue service inspector checking document audit concept 1